TBMC 2019 is done and dusted.

 TBMC 2019 served TBM practitioners with different levels of maturity—from those trying to scrutinize their financials to close loopholes, to others looking to commercialize IT services to curb demand.

 With fundamental, intermediate, and advanced tracks, attendees chose sessions that resonated with their TBM maturity—surrounded by peers at the same level of maturity.
 (Props to Apptio’s own Meghan Johel and Tiago Nascimento for their Insights Hunting Session and to Jenny Goodwin for her session on sharing the value of TBM within your organization.
-Emerge heard some great reviews for those two sessions.)
+Apptio heard some great reviews for those two sessions.)

 Chris Pick drove the creation of the TBM Council and was instrumental in getting it to where it is today.